-Each year we hear buzz words used to help set yourself apart from others such as microgapping, JOMO, and influencer to name just a few.
-In 2000 the word Couture which derives from the phrase Haute Couture created a division within the bridal fashion industry.
+Each year we hear buzz words used to help set ourselves apart from others such as microgapping, JOMO, and influencer to name just a few.
+In 2000 the word Couture, which derives from the phrase Haute Couture, created a division within the bridal fashion industry.
 But what does it really mean?
-Are businesses who use the word really Couture?
+Are businesses that use the word really Couture?
 Can oneself be Couture?
 I think the best way to break this all down is to start at the beginning with Haute Couture.

 Anne Barge, Ines Di Santo, Isabelle Armstrong, Isabelle Armstrong